Callback in queue (aka 'CiQ')

 First, a session for ordering the CiQ, which lasts until the caller hangs up.
 Then a new session when Puzzel calls an agent and the one that ordered CiQ.

-It is possible to configure that Puzzel calls the one that ordered CiQ first, and then call an agent.
+It is possible to configure that Puzzel calls the one that ordered callback first, and then call an agent.
 Since very few customers use this, the examples in this document are based on calling agent first.
+Raw data for callback 'call caller first' is shown at the end of this article.

 Example with callback answered on the first attempt: